IronFoundry/dea_ng/WINDOWS.md

 C:\Ruby193
 ```

+* After extracting ensure that `C:\IronFoundry` and all descendents are owned by the `Administrators` group.
+Then, ensure that the `NT AUTHORITY\Local Service` user has Full Control access as well.
+This is the user that the Ruby DEA service runs as.

-* After extracting, run the post-install script as an administrative user to include `C:\Ruby193\bin` in the system `PATH` and to install the
+* Then, run the post-install script as shown below as an administrative user to include `C:\Ruby193\bin` in the system `PATH` and to install the
 Ruby DEA as a Windows service.
 Once installation is complete the service will be set to run automatically with a delayed start.

 ```